-What is a transient ischemic attack (TIA)?
+What is a transient ischemic attack?

-TIA is a warning: it means you are likely to have a stroke in the future.
+A TIA is a warning: it means you are likely to have a stroke in the future.
 If you think you are having a TIA, call

 What are the symptoms?

-- Sudden numbness, tingling, weakness, or paralysis in your face, arm, or leg, especially on only one side of your body.
+- Sudden numbness, tingling, weakness, or loss of movement in your face, arm, or leg, especially on only one side of your body.

 - Sudden vision changes.